Child marriage: Latin America

 Child marriage is common in Latin America and the Caribbean island nations.
-About 29% of girls are married before age 18.
-Dominican Republic, Honduras, Brazil, Guatemala, Nicaragua, Haiti and Ecuador report some of the highest rates in the Americas, while Bolivia and Guyana have shown the sharpest decline in child marriage rates as of 2012.
-Brazil is ranked fourth in the world in terms of absolute numbers of girls married or cohabitating by age fifteen.
+About 29% of girls were married before age 18 (as of 2007).
+The Dominican Republic, Honduras, Brazil, Guatemala, Nicaragua, Haiti, and Ecuador report some of the highest rates in the Americas, while Bolivia and Guyana have shown the sharpest decline in child marriage rates as of 2012.
+Brazil is ranked fourth in the world in terms of absolute numbers of girls married or cohabitating by age 15.

-Poverty and lack of laws mandating minimum age for marriage have been cited as reasons of child marriage in Latin America.
+Poverty and lack of laws mandating minimum age for marriage have been cited as reasons for child marriage in Latin America.
 In an effort to combat the widespread belief among poor, rural, and indigenous communities that child marriage is a route out of poverty, some NGOs are working with communities in Latin America to shift norms and create safe spaces for adolescent girls.

 In Guatemala, early marriage is most common among indigenous Mayan communities.
 In southeastern Colombia, historically the indigenous Nasa sometimes married at early ages to dissuade colonizers from coercively taking girls.
+In 2024, Colombia's congress voted to change the minimum age from 14 (with parental consent) to 18.

+In 2023, 300,000 girls under the age of 18 were sold into marriage in the Mexican state of Guerrero alone.
+In 2024, the Mexican Senate voted unanimously to abolish the practices of child marriage in indigenous communities in Mexico, considering children's rights to be more important than tradition and customs.

 Canada

 Since 2015, the minimum marriageable age throughout Canada is 16.
-In Canada the age of majority is set by province/territory at 18 or 19, so minors under this age have additional restrictions (i.e. parental and court consent).
+In Canada, the age of majority is set by province/territory at 18 or 19, so minors under this age have additional restrictions (i.e. parental and court consent).
 Under the Criminal Code, Art.
-293.2 Marriage under age of 16 years reads: "Everyone who celebrates, aids or participates in a marriage rite or ceremony knowing that one of the persons being married is under the age of 16 years is guilty of an indictable offence and liable to imprisonment for a term not exceeding five years."
+293.2 Marriage under the age of 16 years reads: "Everyone who celebrates, aids or participates in a marriage rite or ceremony knowing that one of the persons being married is under the age of 16 years is guilty of an indictable offence and liable to imprisonment for a term not exceeding five years."
 The Civil Marriage Act also states: "2.2 No person who is under the age of 16 years may contract marriage."

 According to a study from McGill University, from 2000 to 2018, 3,600 marriage certificates were issued to children (mostly girls) under 18 in Canada.